 Blogging in the Age of AI: What You Need to Know for 2026

-If you've been wondering whether SEO blogging still matters now that AI handles so many searches, the short answer is yes.
-The longer answer is that it matters more, but for different reasons than it did three years ago.
+If you've been wondering whether blogging still matters now that AI handles so many searches, the short answer is yes.
+The longer answer is that it matters more than it did three years ago, but for different reasons.

 Gartner's Q1 2026 CMO Quarterly put it plainly: answer engine optimization is already disrupting search marketing, reshaping website-driven buying journeys into conversations facilitated by AI agents acting as digital concierges.
 That's not a future prediction.
 It's happening now.